-To use the Inventory functions on the mobile device, an inventory must first be opened in the full application on a PC or laptop under Manage inventory.
-Once an inventory is open, mobile users can use the Take function to record assets as found.
+In order to use the Inventory functions on the mobile device, an inventory must be opened in the full application on a PC or laptop under Manage inventory first.

-When taking a traditional physical inventory, users will go from room to room in a building and scan or enter each asset found.
-This is typically much easier and more efficient using a purpose build mobile device with a built-in barcode scanner.
+When taking a physical inventory, users will go from room to room in a building and scan or enter each asset as found.
+This is easier and more efficient using a mobile device with a built-in barcode scanner.

-RedBeam recommends using the mobile Take function for this process.
-However, users can take an inventory on a PC or laptop by navigating to the Take tab.
+It is recommended to use the mobile Take function for this process; however, users can take an inventory on a PC or laptop by navigating to the Take tab.

-A list of all assets will display in the grid until location values are selected.
+A list of all assets will be displayed in the grid until location filters are selected.

-Select the Company, Building and Room where the assets to be scanned or entered are found.
+Select the Company, Building and Room where the assets to be scanned or entered reside.
 If only one Company exists, only the Building and Room fields will display.

-Once the Room is selected, only the assets in that Room in the database will be displayed with Unfound assets defaulted to the top of the list.
+Once the Room is selected, only the assets in that Room will be displayed, with Unfound assets defaulted to the top of the list.
 This gives the user an idea of the assets they should look for during the inventory.

 A user can type or use the mobile barcode scanner to scan the Asset ID or Serial #.
 If using a mobile device with a camera, the camera can also scan a barcode by clicking on the icon.
 Please note that the Asset ID and Serial # are case sensitive.